marcosmmb/Raiek/README.md

 ﻿Raiek
 =====

-**Raiek is an open source RaiBlocks wallet, designed to be fast and free of fees.**
+**Raiek is an open source Nano wallet API, designed to be fast and feeless.**

 -----